UKGovLD/registry-core/doc/notes.md

    * bulk registration should dodge the register versioning somehow?

-   * need lucene index driver that handles periodic close of indexwriter
+   * need lucene index driver that handles periodic close of indexwriter and batches commits

 ## Stack